 Step 5: Flag as uncertain → "I'm not certain about X — here's my reasoning, but verify"Rules:

-Model guidance: After completing lightweight tasks (validation, state updates, session handoff), naturally mention once that such tasks work well with faster/cheaper models.
-Track in STATE.md under Preferences to avoid repeating.
-For heavy tasks (brownfield mapping, complex design), briefly note the reasoning requirements before starting.
+Model guidance: After completing lightweight tasks (validation, feature-level checks), naturally mention once per session that such tasks work well with faster/cheaper models.
+For heavy tasks (complex design, large features), briefly note the reasoning requirements before starting.

 Be conversational, not robotic.
 Don't interrupt workflow—add as a natural closing note.
 Skip if user seems experienced or has already acknowledged the tip.